 Jimmy Bludini AKA"Jimmy" Laid to rest April 8 2019

-Benefit Supper 2019 in loving memory of Jimmy BluHoudini AKA Jimmy
+Benefit Suppers will be yearly events in loving memory of Jimmy BluHoudini AKA Jimmy

 Rescuing is never easy and one has to be strong and tough to do it.
 As I remember what mostly got me to save more horses was the story of Jimmy the blind pony.
 Jimmy was spotted as an add posted on Kijiji that a Facebook viewer cross posted to get him out of a bad situation.
 Gisele from Morning Star Acres responded immediately.
 Posted for FREE and needs to be moved ASAP were the headlines of the add.
 After contacting the owner and requesting more pictures it was URGENT that he be moved right away to get the care he required.

 Jimmy was severely emaciated -Blind and without proper care.
 Trailering was arranged and he arrived safely at Morning Star Acres April 20th 2012.
 7 year old paint pony starved, deathly and anemic.-but broke to ride .
 Loves to be lead around and fussed over by children of all ages.
 Jimmy was to undergo a long recovery.

 Now began the search to previous history /owners to see if we could get anything to where he came from.

 He had been purchased and broke to saddle by well know trainer in NB in 2008.
 H was a stallion at the time and would be gelded.
 He was purchased them from the Minto NB Area.